Baby Acne Breast Milk A Mother's Guide to Happy, Healthy Skin

 Can a mother’s diet cause baby acne?

 Research has not found a link between a mother’s diet and baby acne.
 Spicy foods, dairy products, and chocolate do not appear to cause breakouts.
-Baby acne is likely due to hormones, genetics, and skin irritation.
+Baby acne is because by hormones, genetics, and skin irritation.
 While eating nutritious foods is always good, no specific diet has been shown to prevent baby acne.

 How can I get rid of baby acne fast?